 Opened another TAC case and got nowhere.
 Once again I’m on my own, so I desperately started reading release notes and find this:

 CSCvn52259 – CSR1Kv:Throughput/BW level not set correctly when upgrade to 16.10.1 .bin image with AWS/Azure PAYG

-I would suspect this has something to do with Smart licensing, since it is mandatory in 16.10
+I would suspect this has something to do with Smart licensing, since it is mandatory starting with version 16.10